By Collin County Criminal Lawyer Jeremy Rosenthal

 Some claim nationwide preventing felons from voting is a form of voter disenfranchisement to the tune of around 5 million potential voters.
 Here’s an article a bit more academic in nature which can give you specifics on those laws around the country.

-*Jeremy Rosenthal is an attorney licensed to practice in the State of Texas.
+*Jeremy Rosenthal is Board Certified in Criminal Law by the Texas Board of Legal Specialization and licensed by the Supreme Court of Texas.
 Nothing in this article is intended to be legal advice.
 For legal advice about any situation you should contact an attorney directly.
 Communications sent through this forum are not privileged nor confidential in nature.
 Communicating with attorney through this forum does not create an attorney-client relationship.